 USAID is committing to advancing respectful, inclusive, and safe environments in our workplace and programs.
 As part of this commitment, USAID strictly prohibits sexual misconduct, including harassment, exploitation or abuse of any kind among staff or implementing partners.
 USAID takes seriously, and expects its staff and partners to take seriously, the commitment to do no harm and to advance human dignity in our work.

 In 2018, USAID established the Action Alliance for Preventing Sexual Misconduct (AAPSM) to focus its efforts to address these critical issues.
 Today, the AAPSM retains the lead for issues related to internal sexual misconduct and workplace violence within or in connection to USAID’s workplace.
 In 2022, the AAPSM transitioned responsibility for safeguarding issues related to USAID programs to the newly-established Responsibility, Safeguarding, and Compliance (RSC) Division within the Bureau for Management.
-For more information on RSC and USAID’s safeguarding commitments, please contact the RSC Division at email@example.com .
+For more information on RSC and USAID’s safeguarding commitments, please visit the RSC Division's page.

 As part of its mission, the AAPSM works across USAID to: